 Ready for a breakdown of the finishes we’ve selected for our kitchen renovation?
 I’m loving the classic style with a touch of vintage bistro, including the IKEA Bodbyn off-white cabinets.

 Hello everyone!
 The dust from our wall demo has settled long enough to finally share the finishes we’re planning on using in our new kitchen.
 Over the past few months, I’ve been scouring the web and running around like crazy checking out options for flooring, cabinets, countertops, hardware and more to come up with a style we’re all happy with.
-Not an easy feat when you’re wanting to stay on budget and create a kitchen that will stand the test of time, but so worth it!
+It isn’t an easy feat when you’re wanting to stay on budget and create a kitchen that will stand the test of time, but so worth it!

 As you can see, we’re going for a classic white kitchen with a touch of vintage bistro.
 Most of these selections are locked in place, but we’re still finalizing a few things like hardware and lighting.
 It seems like everything I’m drawn to comes from the US, which poses some challenges to the budget after factoring in the exchange rate plus shipping.
 A bit more searching may be in store or maybe a road trip?